 Kellie Jensen, Sustainable Materials Management Program Manager, Apple

-Kellie Jensen has been with Apple for the last eight years during which time she has served in various roles related to supply chain operations, security and recycling.
-Today she is responsible for developing and implementing a sustainable materials management program.
-She is also a member of the Women@Apple leadership team.
+Kellie Jensen works on Apple’s Global Energy and Sustainability team.
+Her work focuses on facility waste reduction and responsible end of life management.
+Kellie joined Apple in 2011.
 Prior to joining Apple, Kellie worked as a finance director and consultant on various congressional and presidential campaigns.
-She taught in the Department of Defense school system and she completed a year of service in AmeriCorp’s National Civilian Community Corps.
-Kellie graduated from Middlebury College with a BA in Psych/Soc-Anthropology.
+She graduated from Middlebury College with a BA in Psych/Soc-Anthropology.
 She has masters’ degrees in Threat/Risk Management from University of Chicago and Supply Chain Management from the Ross School of Business, University of Michigan.

 Anastasia Ostapchuk, Manager, Corporate Environmental Affairs, TD Bank Group

 Anastasia is a manager on the Corporate Environmental Affairs team at TD Bank Group, one of the top 10 largest banks in North America.
 She has been on the team for four years, and has held several roles contributing to the execution of TD’s Environmental and Corporate Citizenship Strategy, including managing the environmental reporting program, executing on TD’s carbon neutral commitment, and developing TD’s Green Bond Framework.
 Her most recent role is focused on managing environmental and social risks and opportunities.
 Prior to joining TD, Anastasia worked with a sustainability consultancy and the Canadian local network of the UN Global Compact.